darrenldl/docfd/README.md

 Docfd uses single file view
 when source of document is piped stdin.

-Files specified as arguments to docfd are ignored in this case.
+No paths should be supplied as arguments in this case.
+If any paths are specified, then stdin is ignored.

 #### Scan for files